Search This Blog

 The Tours destinations represents a case study in land optimization, a multidisciplinary approach:

-• Nathan Benderson Park: A former shell borrow pit adapted into a world-class competitive rowing venue.
-This transformation optimized an industrial void into a massive community park that serves as a global economic driver for the region.
+• Nathan Benderson Park: A former shell borrow pit adapted into a world-class approved rowing venue competitive rowing venue.
+The transformation optimized an industrial void into a massive community park that serves as a global economic driver for the region.

 • Marie Selby Botanical Gardens: A bayfront sanctuary widely recognized as the world’s first net-positive-energy botanical garden.
 Through careful master planning and creative partnerships, the site optimizes botanical preservation with pioneering sustainable technology.